What is parvovirus?

 How do I know if my child has parvovirus?

-If your child has any of the symptoms on the first page, your child should be seen by a doctor.
+If your child has any of the symptoms listed above, your child should be seen by a doctor.
 The doctor can check your child’s blood count and reticulocyte count (which measures how many new red blood cells are being made).
 A parvovirus test also may be done, but the results may not come back for several days.

 Once my child has had an aplastic crisis, can it happen again?